X-Streamly/x-streamly-clients/java/readme.md

       }
     });

-To log internal state and be notified of an errors that happen register a logger:
+To log internal state and be notified of any errors that happen register a logger:

     streamingClient.addLogger(new ILogger() {
       @Override